Indians need to 'rework their mentality' about African people, Malema says at KZN rally

 "We are all victims of apartheid, we were all exploited by apartheid.
 Our Indians must accept that without unity of purpose among Africans and Indians, the white minority will continue to exploit us.
 We are saying to them: Pay our people proper salaries.
 Don't pay them with food, don't pay them with groceries, don't pay them with old clothes, old klere – we don't [want] our people paid peanuts,” he said.

-He got the crowd cheering when he slated the ANC for thinking it could solve the country's problems by handing out T-shirts bearing the faces of struggle icons – something he reportedly also spoke about during the party's Limpopo rally on Saturday.
+He got the crowd cheering when he slated the ANC for thinking that they could solve the country's problems by handing out t-shirts with the faces of struggle icons imprinted on them – something he reportedly also spoke about during the party's Limpopo rally on Saturday.

-He added that white people's dogs – and Ramaphosa's dogs – ate better than the average African child.
+He added that white people's dogs as well as president Ramaphosa's dogs ate better than the average African child.

-He highlighted some of the commitments tabled in the EFF's manifesto, denouncing corruption and calling for equal rights for lesbians and gays.
+He highlighted some of the commitments tabled in the party's manifesto, denouncing corruption and calling for equal rights for lesbians and gays.